shanebdavis/caffeine-mc/README.md

 1. When you can change the compiler *programatically* on a per-file basis, languages can evolve arbitrailly without worrying about breaking existing code.
 This frees languages to evolve rapidly without constraints.
 2. I consider source-code a "view" into programs actual semantics.
 Just like other programs such as word-processors or spread sheets, you should be able to change your view on a per-file basis without affecting other files.
 3. You don't need to configure Node or Webpack or whatever packager/loader you are using for each new file-format you want to load.
 Configure it once with Caffeine-MC and then every file can specify it's 'loader' itself.
-4. Caffeine-MC reqlly starts to shine when you have a language which is designed to be extensible... for example...
+4. Caffeine-MC reqlly starts to shine when you have a language which is designed to be extensible.
+For example...
   * [CaffeineScript](https://github.com/shanebdavis/caffeine-script)!

 ### Install